-The Academic Season commitment is from Sept-June.
+The Academic Season commitment is from Sept-mid June.
 New students may begin anytime as long as the Academy has new student openings.

-Parents function as a core component of the Suzuki method and take on the role of “at home practice partner.”
-It is a requirement that parents with children under the age of 10 attend & participate in all lessons and group classes.
+Parent/Guardian Participation: Parents function as a core component of the Suzuki method and take on the role of “at home practice partner.”
+It is a requirement that parents with children under the age of 10 attend and participate in all lessons and group classes.
 It is recommended that the same parent/caregiver that comes to the weekly lesson also be the at home practice partner.
 This ensures consistency and more efficient weekly skill building.
 In the occasional circumstance that a different parent/caregiver brings a student to a lesson, they must also be willing to participate and take notes.
 Please note that students under the age of 10 years are required to have a parent or guardian with them at all times.

-Students will take a weekly private lesson throughout the semester.
-There will be a minimum of 30 lessons scheduled per 2016-2017 season.
+Private Lessons: Students will take a weekly private lesson throughout the semester.
+There will be a minimum of 30 lessons scheduled per the 2018-2019 season.

-Group classes provide an enjoyable social outlet for musical learning and teach valuable ensemble skills that cannot be learned in private lessons alone.
-Group classes are a core component of the Suzuki Method and are required for all students except those who are playing in honor band, youth orchestra or flute choir (this applies only to students in Book 3+).
-Please note school band and orchestra does not exempt students from group classes.
+Group Classes: (required) Group classes provide an enjoyable social outlet for musical learning and teach valuable ensemble skills that cannot be learned in private lessons alone.
+Group classes are a core component of the Suzuki approach and are required for all students age 5+.
+Please note: school band and orchestra does not exempt students from group classes.
 A minimum of 15 group classes will be taught per season.
 Classes are mixed with ages & levels for learning purposes.
+(Group class schedule TBA.)

-All students are required to perform in two studio recitals per year (Dec & May).
+Studio Recitals: All students are required attend/perform in two studio recitals per year (Winter & Spring).
 A piano accompanist will be provided for all studio recitals.
 Students are also required to participate in one mandatory piano rehearsal before playing in any recital.
 “Rehearsal & Recital” dates are provided on the studio website calendar.